Are you looking for pigeon repellents. Then you've come to the right place!

 There are a lot of pigeon repellents on the market.

-Out of the five products reviewed, our top pick goes to 6-in1 Sentinel.
+Out of the five products reviewed, our top pick goes to the Bird-X Yard Gard.

 This is one of the original ultrasonic repellers with the best and longest track record on the market today.

-It can be programmed to a large number of settings for both day and night use, and it provides coverage for up to 5,000 square feet.
+It can be programmed to a large number of settings for both day and night use, and it provides coverage for up to 5,000 square 4feet.

 A close second is the Bird Chase Super Sonic because it uses actual predator/distress call sounds to scare away the pigeons.